weatherbros/weather-bros-site/src/pages/about/index.md

     weather events across the United States.
   plans:
     - description: >-
+        Nate works at a health care software company in Madison.
+When he isn't chasing he is flying planes, playing golf and travelling throughout the world.
+      items:
+        - 'Favorite Chase: May 9 2016 Wynnewood and Sulphur Tornadoes'
+        - 'Favorite Chase Attraction: Roadside cows'
+        - >-
+          Favorite part about chasing with Chris: Watching him Bumble in every small town in the plains
+      plan: ' '
+      price: Nate
+    - description: >-
         Chris works in data science at a technology company in Chicago.
 When he isn't chasing storms, Chris likes to brew beer, explore Chicago on his bike, and make interactive maps.